airbnb/Showkase/README.md

   - 5 Permutations are auto created for each composable (Basic Example, Dark Mode, RTL, Font Scaled, Display Scaled.
 Look in the gif above for examples)'.
 More to be added in the future!
   - Support for searching a `@Composable` component by name or group.
+  - KDoc support that shows the documentation that you added for a component in the Showkase browser.
   - Multi-module support for showcasing composables across multiple modules.
   - Support for constraining a component with a custom height/width using additional parameters in the annotation.